ali-anwar1/ali-anwar1/README.md

 ## Welcome to my Profile

 ## About Me
 I'm Ali Anwar.
-I am a full stack web developer with 8 plus years working experience with cutting edge technologies like Next.js, React.js, Node.js and PostgreSQL.
+I am a full stack web developer with 9 plus years working experience with cutting edge technologies like Python, Java, Golang, NodeJs, ReactJs and NextJs with a strong background of PHP.
+I have worked with SQL (MySQL, MSSQL and PostgreSQL) and NoSQL (MongoDB, Redis) databases with different API protocols like GraphQL, REST and SOAP.

 **My Expertise:**
+- Programming with NextJs, ReactJs, Typescript, Javascript, Python (Django REST Framwork (DRF), FastAPI), NodeJs (NestJs, ExpressJs and KoaJs), PHP (PHP Laravel), PostgreSQL, MongoDB and Redis
+- Message broklers like Apache Kafka and RabbitMQ
 - Web3 expertise: Solidity Smart Contract Expert
-- Programming with NextJs, ReactJs, Typescript, Javascript, Python & FastAPI, NodeJs & NestJs, PHP, PostgreSQL and MongoDB
 - Building enterprise level solutions
 - Integeration bussinsess to bussiness APIs and workflows